next-hat/documentation/docs/guides/nanocl/get-started/readme.md

 ---
 title: Get started with Nanocl
-sidebar_label: Get started
-sidebar_position: 2
 description: Welcome!
 We are excited that you want to learn Nanocl.
 This page contains instructions on how to get started with nanocl.
+keywords: [documentation, guides, summary]
+image: /img/cloud2.webp
+sidebar_position: 2
+sidebar_label: Get started
 ---

 # Get started with Nanocl